djinn-ci/djinn/docs/user/offline-runner.md

 >**Note:** The same driver configuration used for the offline runner is used for the worker too.

-Each driver supported by Djinn is configured in its own block in the `driver.toml` file, for example to configure the QEMU driver you would do the following,
+Each driver supported by Djinn CI is configured in its own block in the `driver.toml` file, for example to configure the QEMU driver you would do the following,